-There are two main onion varieties in Kenya, namely; The local variety and the Hybrid Variety.
+There are two main onion varieties in Kenya: the local variety and the Hybrid Variety.

-The varieties are further categorized according to their shape, maturity period, and skin color.
+The varieties are categorized according to their shape, maturity period, and skin color.

 The following are varieties of onions grown in Kenya.
-The seeds are available from Kenya Seed Company starting at Ksh 70 per kilogram, depending on the variety.
+The seeds are available from Kenya Seed Company starting at Ksh 70 per kilogram, depending on the array.

 The local variety of onions in Kenya include

 While the Hybrid onion variety in Kenya are